osmond/ajo/README.md

 knows where to reach your backend.
 Vercel will execute this command and serve the generated static files from `frontend/dist`.

 Ensure your local Vercel CLI is up to date before deploying.
-Run `npm i -g vercel` to install the latest version.
-Older CLI releases cannot parse modern runtime identifiers and will fail with a `Function Runtimes must have a valid version` error.
+The `vercel.json` file uses the built-in `python3.11` runtime which older CLI releases do not understand.
+Run `npm i -g vercel` if you encounter errors such as `Function Runtimes must have a valid version` or "vercel-python not published".

 This repository now includes the FastAPI backend under `api/index.py`.
 Deploy it as a serverless function by adding a `vercel.json` file that rewrites